Bobby Jones Chiari & Syringomyelia Foundation

-There are always studies ongoing concerning Chiari, syringomyelia and related disorders— some funded by CSF, some not.
-We will do our best to keep you informed of any research that we know of, regardless of its original funding source. (below)
+There are always studies ongoing concerning Chiari, syringomyelia and related disorders— some funded by BJCSF, some not.
+We do our best to keep you informed of any research that we are told about.

 Mapping Perivascular Spaces Toward Improved CSF Flow in the Spinal Cord